alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 RiskScore secondScore = GetRiskScore(riskApi, customer);
 ```

-Discarding `firstScore` does not undo the first API call, and the next invocation is not guaranteed to return the same score: the service may have newer data, consume quota, change cached state, throttle the caller, or simply be unavailable despite the same visible arguments.
-That first call can also affect downstream visible state even though none of that changed state is passed explicitly to the second call.
+Discarding `firstScore` does not undo the first API request.
+The next invocation is not guaranteed to return the same score: the service may have newer data, consume quota, update internal state, throttle the caller, or be unavailable despite the same visible arguments.

-With effects, execution policy becomes part of the program's visible behavior:
+With effects, execution policy affects observable behavior:

-* when an operation runs, including relative timing;
+* when an operation runs;
 * whether it runs;
-* in what order it runs;
+* in what order operations run;
-* how many times it runs.
+* how many times each operation runs.

-For pure functions, those details do not change meaning; for effectful functions, they can change visible behavior.

-In procedural code, the programmer often sets the policy directly:
+Procedural code commonly specifies that policy directly:

 ```csharp
 var scores = new List<RiskScore>();